KirjaSwappi/kirjaswappi-frontend/i18n-setup.md

 # 🌐 i18n Setup in React using `.properties` Files (No JSON)

-This project demonstrates how to implement internationalization (i18n) in a React + Vite application using `i18next` and `react-i18next` — without using JSON translation files.
+This guide demonstrates how to implement internationalization (i18n) in a React + Vite application using `i18next` and `react-i18next` — without using JSON translation files.
 Instead, it uses `.properties` files (`key=value` format), a widely adopted format in Java/Spring environments.
 This approach offers a backend-friendly, flat structure that’s easy to maintain and read.

 To implement this: